WalletConnect/walletconnect-docs/tech-spec.md

 ### Session Response

-Just like connection sequence, session can have two outcomes for its response: success or failure
+Just like pairing sequence, session can have two outcomes for its response: success or failure

 #### Success